 WHAT WE DO

 Supporting Camino infrastructure is one way we give back to The Way.
 Each year, your membership dues and generous donations allow us to award competitive grants to albergues and pilgrim associations in Spain, France and Portugal to fund projects that improve pilgrim accommodations and waymarking.

 Bringing pilgrims together and creating community is core to our mission.
 Each year, we host an annual Gathering, which brings approximately 200 pilgrims together to learn about the Camino and celebrate all the Camino has provided us.

 Providing information and encouragement to past and future pilgrims is key to ensuring they expand their knowledge of the Camino and have a positive experience along The Way.
-We are the only American organization that issues pilgrim credentials.
-On our website you can learn about Camino history, statistics and route overviews, as well as find answers to your questions in our FAQs.
-In “La Concha,” our quarterly member newsletter, we publish articles, book reviews, photographs and news about American Pilgrims on the Camino and the Camino itself.
-Finally, we invite you to join our dynamic Facebook group where the exchange of ideas and information soars every day.
+We are the only American organization to issue pilgrim credentials.
+On our website you can learn about Camino history, statistics and route overviews, and find answers to your questions in our FAQs.
+In “La Concha” our quarterly member newsletter, we publish articles, book reviews, photographs and news about American Pilgrims on the Camino and the Camino itself.
+You're invited to join our Facebook group to exchange info and ideas.

 The Spirit of the Camino